What is the Jane Addams Children's Book Award?

 The Jane Addams Children's Book Award annually recognizes children's books of literary and aesthetic excellence that effectively engage children in thinking about peace, social justice, global community, and equity for all people.

-The Jane Addams Children's Book Awards have been presented annually since 1953.
-Beginning in 1993, a Picture Book category was created.
+The Jane Addams Children's Book Award has been presented annually since 1953.
+Beginning in 1993, a Younger Reader Category was created.
 Honor books may be chosen in each category.

-Between 1963 and 2002, announcement of the awards was made each fall on the September anniversary of Jane Addams' birth date.
-Beginning in 2003, the award winners are announced on April 28, the anniversary of the founding of WILPF.
-An awards presentation, open to all, is held each year on the third Friday of October.
+Between 1963 and 2002, announcement of the Award was made each fall on the September anniversary of Jane Addams' birth date.
+Since 2003, the award winners have been announced in late April for the anniversary of the founding of the Women's International League for Peace and Freedom (Jane Addams was a co-founder and the first President).
+An Award presentation, open to all, is held each year on the third Friday of October in New York City.

-Contact address for questions and book
+Contact address for questions and book submissions:

 Chair, Jane Addams Children's Book Award

 Contact to order award winning seals: firstname.lastname@example.org

 Please ask for these books at your local library or independent bookstore.